-MAJOR: FORENSIC SCIENCE
+MAJOR: FORENSIC INVESTIGATIONS

-The Bachelor of Science in Forensic Science is an interdisciplinary major in the College of Arts and Sciences.
+The Bachelor of Science in Forensic Investigations is an interdisciplinary major in the College of Arts and Sciences.
 It draws on the strengths of not only the varied physical sciences available at Lynn University, but also on the resources of the social and behavioral sciences, such as Criminal Justice, Anthropology and Psychology.
 Crime is a form of human behavior, and as such, it leaves behind physical evidence of particular types, and in particular spatial arrays.
-Students in this major will learn the principles of evidence recognition, collection, and preservation, forensic chemistry, forensic pathology, forensic anthropology, microscopy, ethics, and courtroom presentations.
+Students in this major will learn the principles of evidence recognition, collection, and preservation, forensic chemistry, forensic pathology, forensic anthropology, microscopy, ethics, and countroom presentations.
 The physical evidence and its pattern of dispersal in three-dimensional space, unlike victims, perpetrators and witnesses, will never lose its memory, and will never change its mind.
-The major provides students with a broad, well-rounded education, in the best tradition of the liberal arts and sciences, preparing them for careers in local, county, state, or federal crime laboratories or CSI units, or in a growing number of private forensic laboratories, and investigative units with law firms or private investigative agencies.
-Alternatively, the forensic science major will equip students with critical thinking skills to make them attractive candidates for graduate or professional school programs, such as law and allied health.
+The major provides students with a broad, well-rounded education, in the best tradition of the liberal arts and sciences, preparing them for careers in local, county, state, or federal crime CSI units, or in a growing number of private forensic laboratories, and investigative units with law firms or private investigative agencies.
+Alternatively, the forensic investigations major will equip students with critical thinking skills to make them attractive candidates for graduate or professional school programs, such as law and allied health.

-MAJOR: FORENSIC SCIENCE- DEGREE REQUIREMENTS
+MAJOR: FORENSIC INVESTIGATIONS DEGREE REQUIREMENTS

-UNIVERSITY COF E CURRICULUM REQUIREMENTS 45 CREDITS
+UNIVERSITY COR E CURRICULUM REQUIREMENTS 45 CREDITS

 DBR 100 DIALOGUE OF BELIEF & REASON 3

 DBR 200 DIALOGUE OF BELIEF & REASON 3

 DBR 300 DIALOGUE OF BELIEF & REASON 3

-DIC 100 DIALOGUE OF JUSTICE & CIVIC LIFE 3
+DJC 100 DIALOGUE OF JUSTICE & CIVIC LIFE 3

 DJC 200 DIALOGUE OF JUSTICE & CIVIC LIFE 3

 DJC 300 DIALOGUE OF JUSTICE & CIVIC LIFE 3

 DSS 100 DIALOGUE OF SELF & SOCIETY 3

 DSS 200 DIALOGUE OF SELF & SOCIETY 3

 DQR 100 QUANTITATIVE REASONING 3

 DQR 200 QUANTITATIVE REASONING 3

 DQR 400 QUANTITATIVE REASONING 3

 DSL 100 SCIENTIFIC LITERACY 3

 DSL 200 SCIENTIFIC LITERACY 3

 JTERM 1 CITIZENSHIP PROJECT 2

 JTERM 2 LANGUAGE AND CULTURE 2

 JTERM 3 CAREER PREPARATION 2

-MAJOR REQUIRE MENTS: FORENSIC SCIENCE 46 CREDITS
+MAJOR REQUIRE MENTS: FORENSIC INVESTIGATIONS 48 CREDITS

 CRJ 101 INTRODUCTION TO CRIMINAL JUSTICE 3

-ENV 368 PHYSICAL ANTHROPOLOGY (ALSO MEETS DSL 300 REQUIREMENT) 3

 FOR 130 INTRODUCTION TO FORENSIC SCIENCE 3

 FOR 220 COMPUTER FORENSICS 3

-FOR 230 CRIMINALISTICS 3
+FOR 230 CRIMINALISTICS AND LAB 4

 FOR 330 FINANCIAL INVESTIGATIONS (ALSO MEETS DQR 300 REQUIREMENT) 3

+FOR 340 TRACE EVIDENCE AND MICROSCOPY AND LAB 4

 FOR 440 FORENSIC PATHOLOGY (ALSO MEETS DSL 400 REQUIREMENT) 3

 FOR 450 FORENSIC CASE STUDIES (ALSO MEETS DSSA 400 REQUIREMENT) 3

 FOR 495 CAPSTONE IN FORENSIC SCIENCE (ALSO MEETS DJCA 400 REQUIREMENT) 3

 HUM 420 ETHICAL DECISION MAKING (ALSO MEETS DBRG 400 REQUIREMENT) 3

 POL 100 GEOPOLITCAL AFFAIRS 3

 PSY 100 HUMAN BEHAVIOR 3

 PSY 370 ABNORMAL PSYCHOLOGY (ALSO MEETS DSSA 300 REQUIREMENT) 3

 SCI 130 GENERAL CHEMISTRY I AND LAB 4

 SOC 200 RESEARCH METHODS 3

-FREE ELECTIVES 29 CREDITS
+FREE ELECTIVES 27 CREDITS

-FREE ELECTIV Е 14
+FREE ELECTIVI 13

-UPPER LEVEL ELECTIVE (300+) 15
+UPPER LEVEL I CLECTIVE (300+) 14

+TOTAL CREDITS 120

+FORFNSIC INVEST TIGATIONS MINOR TOTAL CREDITS 16

+FORENSIC INVESTIGATIONS MINOR 2 TOTAL GREDITS TO

+DUCTION TO CRIMINAL JUSTICE 3

+DUCTION TO FORENSIC SCIENCE 3

+VALISTICS AND LAB 4

+CIAL INVESTIGATIONS 3

+FUK 450 FUREN SIC CASE STUDIES 3

-FORENSIC SCIENCE (B.S.)
+FORENSIC INVESTIGATIONS (B.S.)
 3-YEAR PLAN